KingsleyND/myMatch/README.md

 * Do you see any impediments to you or the Development Team meeting the Sprint Goals?
 What are the obstacles?
 What is your hindrance removal plan?
 CI System Issues: The continuous integration (CI) system may cause problems because of to its setup or configuration.
 This could cause delays in deployment or integration.
 Impediment Removal Plan: To address this, I plan to use GitLab for CI/CD, resulting in smoother integration and deployment.
 This strategy should assist handle any CI difficulties and keep the sprint on track.

+#### Sprint 3
+22 story points were completed during this sprint.
+While previous sprints focused on front-end development and user authentication, Sprint #3 primarily addressed the implementation of the algorithm and data manipulation from Cloud Firestore.
+This required a significant amount of backend work, with a focus on ensuring data integrity and optimizing the retrieval of information from the cloud database.
+Looking ahead, the front-end has to be polished more to improve the user experience and make the UI more intuitive.
+More improvements are planned to improve software functionality.
+Future work will focus on polishing the UI/UX, adding on the software's capabilities and adding personalization elements.